Blockchain Comparison Hub

 Not all Layer-0 protocols are created equal.
 When evaluating a blockchain comparison, there are five critical dimensions that separate infrastructure built for the next decade from infrastructure built for the last one:

 • Consensus mechanism.
 How does the network achieve finality?
 Proof-of-Stake chains like Ethereum and Polkadot rely on economic staking incentives.
-Proof-of-Authority networks like Autheo use deterministic validator rotation, providing predictable block production without mining competition or MEV extraction.
+Autheo uses Proof of Autheo, a hybrid consensus model combining licensed validator eligibility (PoA-style permissioning) with stake-weighted block production (PoS-style economic commitment), providing predictable finality without mining competition or MEV extraction.
 The consensus model determines throughput, energy efficiency, and validator economics.

 • Cross-chain messaging.
 Can applications on the platform communicate natively with other ecosystems?
 Cosmos pioneered IBC (Inter-Blockchain Communication), and Polkadot uses XCMP relay chains.
 Autheo supports native IBC while also integrating EVM compatibility, meaning applications can interoperate across Cosmos-based chains, Ethereum, and beyond, without wrapped assets or brittle bridges.